davsiam57349/FinalProject5100/README.md

 ## Synopsis
 This package contains three classes, used in conjunction to create a basic [Monte Carlo Simulator](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 To install, clone this repo with `git clone https://github.com/davsiam57349/FinalProject5100`.
-Then, when in root of repo, run `pip install -e`
+Then, when in root of repo, run `pip install -e .`

 Once installed, the three classes can be imported via `from montecarlo_package import Die, Game, Analyzer`